plambertULiege/ordgam/README.md

 The combination of **Laplace approximations** and of **Bayesian P-splines** (named *LPS*) enable fast and flexible inference in a Bayesian framework.
-The Gaussian Markov field prior assumed for the penalized spline parameters and the Bernstein-von Mises theorem typically provide reliable Laplace approximation to the posterior distribution of these quantities.
+The Gaussian Markov random field prior assumed for the penalized spline parameters and the Bernstein-von Mises theorem typically provide reliable Laplace approximation to the posterior distribution of these quantities.
 However, this accuracy can be